millerms/CranburyChiropractic/index.md

     btn_label: "How does it work?"
     btn_class: "btn--primary"
   - #image_path: /assets/images/feature-family.jpg
-    alt: "Balance and Posture Testing"
-    title: "Balance and Posture Testing"
-    excerpt: "Comprehensive movement, balance, and posture assessments identify subtle imbalances and risk factors.
-We use these insights to create personalized, accessible strategies that improve stability, prevent injury, and enhance your quality of life."
-    url: "/services/balance-stability/"
-    btn_label: "How do we test?"
-    btn_class: "btn--primary"
-  - #image_path: /assets/images/feature-family.jpg
     alt: "Shockwave Therapy (ESWT)"
     title: "Shockwave Therapy (ESWT)"
     excerpt: "Shockwave therapy (extracorporeal shockwave therapy) uses acoustic waves to promote healing and reduce pain in stubborn areas.
 This non-invasive treatment is effective for conditions like plantar fasciitis, tendonitis, and more."
     url: "/services/shockwave-therapy-eswt/"
     btn_label: "Explore shockwave care"
     btn_class: "btn--primary"
-  - title: "Diversified Technique"
-    excerpt: "A widely used, hands‑on chiropractic method.
-Dr. Miller uses precise adjustments — not one‑size‑fits‑all — to restore motion in specific joints.
-Expect gentle positioning and a quick, controlled thrust that often produces immediate relief and freer movement."
-    url: "/services/diversified-technique/"
-    btn_label: "Learn about the technique"
-    btn_class: "btn--primary"
 ---

 <div class="page__lead" markdown="1">
-Welcome to Cranbury Chiropractic — care tailored to you.
-If you’re dealing with **back, neck, joint, or balance concerns**, we use a neurologic approach in everything we do: precise adjustments, simple targeted drills, and modern tools (Class III cold laser and shockwave) so changes stick and you can move confidently, sleep better, and get back to work or sport.
+Welcome to Cranbury Chiropractic — care tailored to you in Norwalk, CT.
+If you’re dealing with **lower back pain, neck pain, sciatica, headaches, or balance concerns, or other mechanical pain**, we use a neurologic approach in everything we do: precise adjustments, simple targeted exercises, and modern tools (Class III cold laser and shockwave) so changes stick and you can move confidently, sleep better, and get back to work or sport.
+We work with people of all ages, many patients we treat are seniors.
 </div>